Tesla Autopilot

-Tesla Autopilot is an advanced driver-assistance system (ADAS) developed by Tesla, Inc. that provides partial vehicle automation, corresponding to Level 2 automation as defined by SAE International.
-All Tesla vehicles produced after April 2019 include Autopilot, which features autosteer and traffic-aware cruise control.
-Customers can purchase or subscribe to an optional package called "Full Self-Driving (Supervised)", also known as "FSD", which adds features such as semi-autonomous navigation, response to traffic lights and stop signs, lane change assistance, self-parking, and the ability to summon the car from a parking space.
+Tesla Autopilot/Full-Self Driving is an advanced driver-assistance system (ADAS) developed by Tesla, Inc. that provides partial vehicle automation, corresponding to Level 2 automation as defined by SAE International.
+All Tesla vehicles produced from April 2019 to January 2026 included Autopilot, which provides autosteer and traffic-aware cruise control.
+As of September 2026, Autopilot is no longer available, and customers can only subscribe to an optional Level 2 package called "Full Self-Driving (Supervised)" (FSD), which adds semi-autonomous navigation on nearly all roads, self-parking, and the ability to summon the car from a parking space.
+In May 2026, the National Highway Traffic Safety Administration (NHTSA) said that recent Tesla Model Ys are the first cars to pass the agency’s new benchmark for advanced driver assistance systems.

-Since 2013, Tesla CEO Elon Musk has repeatedly predicted that the company would achieve fully autonomous driving (SAE Level 5) within one to three years, but these goals have not been met.
+Since 2013, Tesla CEO Elon Musk has repeatedly predicted that the company would achieve fully autonomous driving (SAE Level 5) within one to three years, but as of July 2026, these goals are still to be met.
 The branding of Full Self-Driving has drawn criticism for potentially misleading consumers.
-Tesla vehicles currently operate at Level 2 automation, which requires continuous driver supervision and does not constitute "full" self-driving capability.
-Previously, the Autopilot branding was also criticized for similar reasons, despite the fact that no current autopilot system in aircraft renders them fully autonomous.
+Tesla vehicles currently require continuous driver supervision which does not constitute full self-driving capability.
+Previously, the Autopilot branding was criticized for similar reasons, despite the fact that no autopilot system in aircraft rendered them fully autonomous.

-Tesla claims that its driver-assistance features improve safety and reduce accidents caused by driver fatigue or inattention.
-However, collisions and fatalities involving Autopilot have attracted scrutiny from media and regulators.
-Industry experts and safety advocates have raised concerns about the deployment of beta software to the general public, calling the practice risky and potentially irresponsible.
+Tesla states that its driver-assistance features improve safety and reduce accidents caused by driver fatigue or inattention.
+However, collisions and fatalities involving Autopilot and FSD have attracted scrutiny from media and regulators.
+Industry experts and safety advocates have raised concerns about the deployment of the software to the general public, calling the practice risky and potentially irresponsible.